nidnogg/zeitfetch/README.md

 If you feel like contributing to _zeitfetch_, feel free to fork it and open up a PR.
 There are no particular coding guidelines so any improvements you can think of are fine.

 Current to-be-implemented list:
-* Proper macOS implementation (I'm off my Mac system for a while);
+* Proper macOS implementation (I'm off my Mac system for a while, help would be really appreciated here);
-* CPU and GPU information (not working from sys_info, apparently);
+* GPU information (mixed results with native Linux builds, left it off for the time being);
-* More distro ASCII Art in hex escape code format.
+* More distro ASCII Art in hex escape code format;
+* Some refactoring here and there.
 ## Disclaimer for ASCII logos

 Most of the ASCII art from _zeitfetch_ is not originally made by me, only slightly modified here and there.
-All credits for them go to:
+All of the respective credit for them is listed below:

 | OS | Author | Source
 | --- | --- | --- |